Turkish student at Tufts University detained, video shows masked people handcuffing her

 A man is heard on camera saying, “Why are you hiding your faces?”

-Khanbabai said that Ozturk was meeting friends for iftar, a meal that breaks a fast at sunset during Ramadan.
+Khanbabai said that Ozturk, who is Muslim, was meeting friends for iftar, a meal that breaks a fast at sunset during Ramadan.

 Ozturk has a visa allowing her to study in the United States, Khanbabai said.